Aetherinox/obi-sync-docs/README.md

 ## Troubleshooting

 ### Where Are Files Stored?
-This depends on how you've configured obsid-sync to run.
+This depends on how you've configured obsidian sync server to run.
 If you installed this project using [Install with Docker-compose](#Docker-Compose-Option-1), and specified the environment variable `DATA_DIR`, then the files should exist in the same folder you specified the variable to use.
 By default, vault files are placed in the folder `obi-sync`.

 If you installed this project using [Install with Docker](#Docker-Option-2) or did not specify a variable for `DATA_DIR`, then the files are typically stored in `/var/lib/docker/*`